ut-ras/robotticelli/blog_post.md

 ### Magi (and Electronics)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Magi is the most complicated piece of code in the robot, as it dictates everything about how the robot gets from point A to point B. Magi is split up into two interworking parts: **motor** and **robot**.
-Since the robot has to communicate with different parts of itself wirelessly, we found it sensible to assign the **robot** as the master communication device and the **motors** as slave communication devices. *There can only be one robot, but up to four motors.*
+Since the robot has to communicate with different parts of itself wirelessly, we found it sensible to assign the **robot** as the master communication device and the **motors** as slave communication devices.

-Thinking about it in this way simplifies the problem dramatically, because now we no longer have to worry about having motors communicate to other motors.
+*There can only be one robot, but up to four motors.* Thinking about it in this way simplifies the problem dramatically, because now we no longer have to worry about having motors communicate to other motors.
 All flow of information will be of the form **robot → motor** or **motor → robot**.

 For means of wirelessly communicating, we chose the fairly-often used choice of HTTP over a WIFI connection, as there are a lot of libraries  and other resources available to quickly build solutions.
 We then set up a private wifi-network and configured static IPs for all devices so that messages are consistently sent to the same devices, with each node having it's own Flask server.
-Flask is a microframework for web-driven programming, so it has proven useful for prototyping our robot's wireless communication systems.
+Flask is a microframework for web-driven programming, and it has proven useful for prototyping our robot's wireless communication systems before we move on to a more robust system.
 Using this, we can listen for requests of specific endpoints and execute code from other modules like so:

 ###### ROBOT:
 ```python